LSU-UE4/UE5-Level-Design/holodeck/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

-Lets organize the content folder for our project and start a new level.
-Lets add a floor to the game.
+Now we normally create a level where we test out all of our mechanics to make sure it works.
+This is often refered to as a test level, gym or holodeck all representing a level that is not meant to be played by the user but is used for testing mechanics and assets for gray blocking.
+We will use this to understand the scale of the objects we need to build to match the mechanics.

 <br>

 ---

 ##### `Step 1.`\|`SUU&G`|:small_blue_diamond:

+Lets organize the content folder for our project and start a new level.
+Lets add a floor to the game.
+We have two **Meshes** (geometry) folders.
+One in the **Third Person** folder and the other in the **Geometry** folder.
+Lets move the meshes from **Third Person** to the **Geometry | Meshes** folder.
+Then delete the **Third Person** meshes folder.
+Force the delete if needed.

 ![alt_text](images/.jpg)